akiles-esta-usado/laygo2_iic/README.md

 If we turn laygo2 into a python library, we can run the scripts without ``bag_startup.py`` file.

+### Add laygo2 as python package

-**Pip has an option to install a package from git?**
+Pip has an option to install a package from git?
+Yes, I've never do it before.

 ### Remove some BAG environment variables

 Why we have so many variables?
-Which ones are used internally by laygo2?
+Which ones are necesary by laygo2?

-### Remove start_ipython.sh

-When we put the enviroment variables into python's path by default, we won't need this script.
+Do we need bag support?